mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 -   For clusters upgrading from 2.1.1 with HTTP Proxy installed:

-    Edit the `gatekeeper-overrides`, and add a new configuration property `disableMutation` with the value `false`.
-The Gatekeeper configuration has changed between versions `v2.1.1` and `v2.2.0`:
+    Edit the `gatekeeper-overrides`, and add a new configuration property, `disableMutation`, with the value `false`.
+This is required because the Gatekeeper configuration was changed between versions `v2.1.1` and `v2.2.0`:

     ```yaml
-      disableMutation: false # <-- this value is new in 2.2.0 and is missing in documentation
+      disableMutation: false # <-- this value is new in 2.2.0
       mutations:
         enablePodProxy: true
         podProxySettings: